ryftchen/foo/README.md

   Also, add the *-\-build* option to support building before running.
 The result of running will also be written to `./report/foo_run.log` and the analysis will be generated in `./report/foo_run.report`.

 - The parameters are provided for running or dynamic analysis.
-Run with options such as *-\-check cov*, *-\-check mem*, etc.
+Run with options like *-\-check mem*, etc.

 ## Documentation